You're Wrong

 and Ramallah have coordinated their efforts against the Israeli constructed wall

-.
+between Israel and Palestine.
 It's amazing how people who were victims of

 ghetto walls now build walls to ghettoize others.